SachinKalsi/blog/category/ml/_posts/2018-08-20-top-8-performance-metrices-one-should-know.md

 1. __Can not take probability scores__: Confusion matrix don't take probability scores into consideration.
 It will just consider the predicted Y values.

 ## Precision, Recall, F1 score

+Precision & Recall are used in information retrieval, pattern recognition & binary classification.
+Please refer <a target="_blank" href="https://en.wikipedia.org/wiki/Precision_and_recall">Wiki</a> for info.
+Precision & Recall considers only the positive class labels.

+$$Precision = \frac{TP}{FP+TP}$$

+$$Recall = \frac{TP}{FN+TP}$$

+In layman language,

+__Precision__: Of all the predicted POSITIVE labels, how many of them are actually POSITIVE

+__Recall__: Of all the actual POSITIVE labels, how many of them are correctly predicted as POSITIVE.

+We always want Precision & Recall to be high.
+Precision & Recall values ranges from 0 to 1

+__F1 Score__: It is a single measurement, which considers both Precision & Recall to compute the score.
+It is basically the harmonic mean of Precision & Recall.
+The value of F1 score ranges from 0 to 1.

+$$F1 score = 2 *\frac{Precision*Recall}{Precision+Recall}$$

+This metric is extensively used in <a target="_blank" href="https://www.kaggle.com/">Kaggle</a> compitations.
+But Precision & Recall is more interpretable or I can say F1 score is difficult to interpret.

+## Area Under The Curve (AUC)

+Coming soon